Can I Get Insurance for Someone Who Borrows My Car

 Can Someone Drive My Car If They Are Not on My Insurance in Michigan?

 If you let someone drive your car in Michigan and they're not on your insurance, they might still be covered under "permissive use."
 This means your insurance could cover them if there's an accident.
 But this coverage might not apply in all situations, especially if the driver isn't listed on your policy.
 In those cases, it's best to add regular drivers to your policy for full coverage.
-Also, in Michigan, your insurance would usually cover damages caused by the drivers to others.
+Also, in Michigan, your insurance would usually cover damages caused by the driver to others.
 But if the damages exceed your coverage limits, you might be personally responsible for the excess due to Michigan's owner's liability law.

 Will My Insurance Cover Me If I Drive Someone Else's Car in Texas?